ElvaHardwick/Obedientiae-ex-Machina-Docs/index.md

 Reboots the unit

 ## Status
-Not implemented **TODO**
+At the moment gives very simple information.
+In the future it will give more.

 ## Applications
 Not implemented **TODO**

 ## Follow
 Opens a menu listing people and the distances to them.
 If you select one of them, the unit will follow them.
-Exactly the same path they take, the unit will take it too.
+One one avatar is selected, a new button will appear "~stop~" to stop the following.
+Both the robot and the person being followed will be informed when the unit begins and ends their following

 ### [Distance]
 Opens a menu which allows to set the distance from which the unit will follow